package core:fmt

 pointer to above: &{}, &[], &map[]

-Width is specified by an optional decimal number immediately preceding the verb.
+Width is specified by an optional decimal number immediately after the '%'.
 If not present, the width is whatever is necessary to represent the value.
-Precision is specified after the (optional) width followed by a period followed by a decimal number.
+Precision is specified after the (optional) width by a period followed by a decimal number.
 If no period is present, a default precision is used.
 A period with no following number specifies a precision of 0.

 Examples: